comendrun/comendrun/README.md

 - 👨‍💻 Most recent of my projects are available on my portfolio website at [https://comendrun.com/](https://comendrun.com/)

-- 💬 We can have a discussion about **React, JavaScript, TypeScript, CSS, TailwindCSS or anything tech related**
+- 💬 We can have a discussion about **NextJS, ReactJS, JavaScript, TypeScript, CSS, TailwindCSS or anything tech related**

 - 📫 You can reach me from here: **info@comendrun.com**